Check for specific convocation deadlines posted on the FGSR's website:

 - return all books, theses, etc., that you've borrowed;

 - remove ALL personal items (including but not limited to #2 pencils, reprints, yellow stickies, books, bicycle tires, posters, conference nametags, Tim Hortons cups, packets of instant noodles, Metros) from your desk, shelves, cabinets, walls, floor, windows, window sills, ceiling, coat rack, etc.;

 - clean up food crumbs, drink dribbles, insect carcasses.
 We request that you please put the food crumbs & insect carcasses into the trash.

 - Stop by the Physics general office to:

 - collect any mail from your mailslot;

-- turn in your keys (lab, office, cabinet) to Sandy or Carolyn; collect your key deposit;
+- turn in your keys (lab, office, cabinet) to Sandra or Carolyn; collect your key deposit;

 - leave your forwarding address with Carolyn or Sandy (also update your address in Bear Tracks);